Online Masters in Archaeology Degrees | Archaeology Masters Programs

-Students in a Masters in Archaeology online program become well established in both the theory and application of archaeology.
-An Online Masters in Archaeology program prepares learners with the intensive knowledge, research skills, and practical experience necessary to advance in an archeology career or continue on to pursue a Ph.D. in Archaeology.
-A master’s degree in archaeology can typically be completed in two to three years, although program length varies from university to university and may be different for an online format.
+Students in a Masters in Archaeology online program end up being well established in both the theory and application of archaeology.
+An Online Masters in Archaeology program prepares learners with the intensive knowledge, research skills, and practical experience necessary to grow in an archeology career or continue on to pursue a Ph.D. in Archaeology.
+A master’s degree program in archaeology may typically be earned in two to three years, although program length varies from university to university and may be different for an online format.

 Most Masters programs in Archaeology culminate with the completion of a thesis in which students select a relevant research question in the field of archaeology, review the applicable literature in the domain, and conduct their own original research with the goal of answering that question.
 Students may also be required or encouraged to participate in a supervised internship, fieldwork or laboratory practicum in which they utilize their archaeological skills.
 These internships take place at approved sites in the public and private sectors, such as cultural resource management companies, heritage sites, government agencies, nonprofit organizations, or museums.

-Potential Benefits to Online Masters in Archaeology Programs
+What are the Potential Benefits of Online Masters in Archaeology Programs?

-With the advances in educational technology, some colleges and universities have distance-learning options.
-This is great news for students who need the convenience of a virtual classroom so that they can schedule study where and when they are able.
-Virtual libraries make research possible and digital tools keep students connected to classmates via group forums and to faculty via email and web chat.
+With the changes in educational technology, some colleges and universities have distance-learning options.
+This is great news for students who need the convenience of a virtual classroom so that they can schedule studies where and when they are able.
+Virtual libraries make research possible, and digital tools keep students connected to classmates via group forums and to faculty via email and webchat.

 This being said, online Masters in Archaeology degree programs may be harder to find due to the heavy fieldwork involved in this discipline.
 Students aspiring to an archaeology career will likely need master’s level training, but students interested in advanced technical positions may need to pursue a Doctor of Philosophy (Ph.D.) instead.To find an online program that aligns with your goals, simply use this setting on GradSchools.com.
 Some of your choices might include MA in Cultural and Regional Studies, or Online Master in Archaeology.
 Requesting information from the school is a perk of searching from the site!